-- Updated requirements under the Bipartisan Infrastructure Law. - Appreciation for Metro 's collaborative and transparent 2023 Regional Transportation Plan process.

-- An interest from agency staff in supporting the work outlined in chapter 8 of the 2023 RTP, acknowledging that there is a significant amount of urgent work to do, especially related to local funding needs and an update of 2040. - •
+- Updated requirements under the Bipartisan Infrastructure Law. - Appreciation for Metro's collaborative and transparent 2023 RTP process. - An interest from agency staff in supporting the work outlined in chapter 8 of the 2023 RTP, acknowledging that there is a significant amount of urgent work to do, especially related to local funding needs and an update of the region's 2040 growth concept.